HTTP-RPC/Kilo/README.md

 I am always looking for ways to improve HTTP-RPC.
 If you have any suggestions, please [let me know](mailto:gk_brown@verizon.net?subject=HTTP-RPC).

 # Java Server
 The Java server implementation of HTTP-RPC allows developers to create and publish HTTP-RPC web services in Java.
-It is distributed as a JAR file that contains the following classes:
+It is distributed as a JAR file that contains the following types:

 * _`org.httprpc`_
     * `WebService` - abstract base class for HTTP-RPC services
-    * `Attachment` - interface representing an attachment
+    * `RPC` - annotation that specifies a remote procedure call
     * `RequestDispatcherServlet` - servlet that dispatches requests to service instances
 * _`org.httprpc.beans`_
     * `BeanAdapter` - wrapper class that presents the contents of a Java Bean instance as a map, suitable for serialization to JSON